albirar/albirar-template-engine/README.md

 # albirar-template-engine
-A template engine to transform markdown
+A template engine to transform Thymeleaf templates into HTML for email purposes